manymoments/manymoments.github.io/start-here.markdown

 ## Asynchronous Protocols

-One of the core challenges in a fault-tolerant distributed computing is tolerating an asynchronous network.
-The classic [FLP lower bound](/2019-12-15-consensus-model-for-FLP/) is a fundamental result showing the impossibility of consensus underf aults.
+One of the core challenges of distributed computing is tolerating failures in an asynchronous network.
+The classic [FLP lower bound](/2019-12-15-consensus-model-for-FLP/) is a fundamental result showing the impossibility of consensus under even one crash fault.

 A fundamental building block in asynchrony is the [Reliable Broadcast](https://decentralizedthoughts.github.io/2020-09-19-living-with-asynchrony-brachas-reliable-broadcast/) protocol.

 How do you measure [round complexity in asynchrony](https://decentralizedthoughts.github.io/2021-09-29-the-round-complexity-of-reliable-broadcast/) (and can you improve the round complexity of reliable broadcast)?

 The multi-leader generalization of reliable broadcast is called [Reliable Gather](https://decentralizedthoughts.github.io/2021-03-26-living-with-asynchrony-the-gather-protocol/).

+Our series on the marvels of Asynchronous Agreement: we (1) [define the problem](https://decentralizedthoughts.github.io/2022-03-30-asynchronous-agreement-part-one-defining-the-problem/); (2) present [Ben-Or's protocol](https://decentralizedthoughts.github.io/2022-03-30-asynchronous-agreement-part-two-ben-ors-protocol/); (3) provide a [modern version](https://decentralizedthoughts.github.io/2022-03-30-asynchronous-agreement-part-three-a-modern-version-of-ben-ors-protocol/).